LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

 Topic 30 Nr.
 30 (Death Notices):
 ![](../img/lukas_voit/tm30_A20_50_iter500_Max10_Topic_30.png)

-This results can be matched with those of Rob Nelson’s Mining the Dispatch through use of the predictive keywords.
+This results can be matched with those of Rob Nelsonâ€™s Mining the Dispatch through use of the predictive keywords.
 In this case my results can be compaired with the topic _"death notices"_.
 The graph of Nelson is partly identical with my graphs.
 The slight differences can be explained through the notion that Nelson is using a higher number of predictive words -24 to be exactly.

 I came to the same conclusion for several other topics.
 For example the Topic Trade of Nelsons Dispatch is matching both the graphs from my two runs.